 4 Tips for Raising Goats Naturally

 In nature, even if they do eat grass, they are not eating from the place where they pooped yesterday.
 It’s no secret that goats seem to be less resistant to parasites than sheep and cows, and it’s probably because, throughout the ages, goats have not eaten off the ground, so their bodies have not needed the ability to thrive with a moderate parasite load.

 Because parasite larvae do not have legs, they can’t crawl up on grass.
 However, they can float up a couple of inches if the grass is wet from morning dew or rain.
 By not letting your goats graze grass shorter than four inches, you are reducing their exposure to parasites.
 That means you need to move them to a new pasture before the grass gets shorter than four inches.
 For more on pasture rotation, you can check out this post on rotational grazing.

-Planting Beneficial Pasture
+Raising Goats: Planting Beneficial Pasture

 When I was just getting started 15 years ago, I met a couple online who had an organic dairy.
 They had an herb garden for their goats, and if a goat had any sort of issue, they’d put her in there and let her eat whatever she wanted.
-This idea had always intrigued me, and current research is proving that this is an idea worth pursuing because goats are capable of self-medicating to reduce their worm load.
+This idea has always intrigued me, and current research is proving that this is an idea worth pursuing because goats are capable of self-medicating to reduce their worm load.
 This makes sense when you consider that we keep baking soda available free choice for the purpose of self-medicating for digestive disturbances.

 Research has also shown that goats and sheep that eat sericea lespedeza pastures daily have lower parasite loads than goats that do not.
 Because it is a legume, it has earned the nickname “smart person’s alfalfa.”
 You can even make hay with it for feeding during the winter.

 In every herd, there will be some goats that are more parasite resistant than others.
-If it’s important to you to raise your goats naturally, culling will have to play a role.
+If it’s important for you to raise your goats naturally, culling will have to play a role.
 That doesn’t mean you have to kill the goats that don’t meet your parasite resistant standards.
 Culling just means they’re eliminated from your herd – or at least from breeding.
-By breeding only our most parasite resistant goats, we can select for animals that will thrive naturally in our environment.
-You will especially see the benefits of this after two or three generations on your farm.
+By breeding only our most parasite resistant goats, we can select animals that will thrive naturally in our environment.
+You will mainly see the benefits of this after two or three generations on your farm.

 I will also stop breeding a goat if she needs assistance with kidding a second time.
-I want goats that can give birth naturally without assistance.
+I want goats that can give birth naturally without support.
 This does not mean that I ignore them when they’re in labor.
 But I don’t want to have to be straightening out malpresentations and pulling kids regularly.
-The one time I broke my two strikes rule, I paid for it with a c-section and two dead kids because that doe just had a really bad habit of growing kids bigger than she could easily birth.
+The one time I broke my two strikes rule, I paid for it with a c-section and two dead kids because that doe just had a nasty habit of growing kids bigger than she could easily birth.
 That doe is now enjoying her retirement on our farm.

-Deborah Niemann blogs at Thrifty Homesteader (thriftyhomesteader.com) and teaches online in the sustainable agriculture program for University of Massachusetts – Amherst, as well as her own online school.
+About the AuthorDeborah Niemann blogs at Thrifty Homesteader (thriftyhomesteader.com) and teaches online in the sustainable agriculture program for University of Massachusetts – Amherst, as well as her own online school.
 You can sign up for her free class on copper deficiency in goats here.